goeh/grails-sequence-generator/README.md

     sequence.Customer.start = 1001

+## @SequenceEntity

+To enable a domain class for sequence counting you must annotate it with *grails.plugins.sequence.SequenceEntity*

+    @SequenceEntity
+    class Customer {
+        ...
+    }

+An AST Transformation adds a *String* property called **number** to the domain class at compile time.
+The property will have *maxSize:10* and *blank:false* constraints.
+But you can override this in the annotation.

+    @SequenceEntity(property = "orderNumber", maxSize = 20, blank = false, unique = true)
+    class Customer {
+        ...
+    }

+The AST Transformation will also add code in *beforeValidate()* that calls *getNextSequenceNumber()* to set the *number* property if it is not already set.

+So the only thing you really have to do is to annotate your domain class with @SequenceEntity and the number property will be set to a new unique number before the domain instance is saved to the database.

+Maybe you ask: "Why not use database sequences?"

+Well, database sequences use numbers only, this plugin is more flexible and lets you use String properties and prefix/suffix the number with characters.
+You can can sub-sequences to generate different numbers depending on application logic.
+Maybe domain instances of one category should use another sequence that the default.
+This plugin also let you change the sequence number programatically.
+For example you could reset the sequence to start with YYYY0001 on the first of January every year.

 ## SequenceGeneratorService

 **def initSequence(Class clazz, String group = null, Long tenant = null, Long start = null, String format = null)**